joseprupi/quantragrpc/README.md

 The example below first loads a request to price a fixed rate bond from Quantra structs and creates a vector with 1000 of these requests that will be sent to the server.

 With this example the client will send 1000 times the same request, meaning the same curve will be bootstrapped 1000 times.
-This is not realistic as you would probably want to create as many requests as curves to be boostrapped, each of the backend processes will boostrap each of the curves of the request once and this be reused for each of the bonds that use the same curve.
+This is not realistic as you would probably want to create as many requests as curves to be boostrapped, each of the backend processes will boostrap each of the curves of the request once and it will be reused for each of the bonds that use the same curve.

 There is a lot of work to do with the client logic and also provide more (any :) ) documentation to clarify this.